What is Verification & Validation Testing?

 - Fix defects and retest until requirements are met

-Example: In a banking application, verification ensures all transaction modules are coded correctly, while validation ensures the system works correctly when customers perform transactions.
+Example: In a banking application, verification ensures all transaction modules are coded correctly according to specifications, while validation ensures the system works correctly when customers perform real transactions.

-- Plan verification and validation early in SDLC
+Plan verification and validation activities early in SDLC

-- Use automated and manual testing where needed
+Use a combination of automated and manual testing where appropriate